akabe/ocaml-jupyter/README.md

 In addition, many examples (e.g, image processing, voice analysis, etc.) are available at [docker-ocaml-jupyter-datascience/notebooks](https://github.com/akabe/docker-ocaml-jupyter-datascience/tree/master/notebooks).

-These examples are publish in **public domain**, e.g., you can edit, copy, and re-distribute with no copyright messages.
+These examples are placed in the **public domain**, e.g., you can edit, copy, and re-distribute with no copyright messages.

 ### NBConvert

-OCaml notebooks can be converted to HTML, markdown, LaTeX, `.ml` files, etc. by `jupyter nbconvert` command.
+OCaml notebooks can be converted to HTML, Markdown, LaTeX, `.ml` files, etc. using the `jupyter nbconvert` command.
 For example, a `.ipynb` file is converted into a `.html` file as follows:

 ```console